Meta Reviews Her Best Minolta Lenses For Sony Alpha Cameras.

 This big and heavy (slightly heavier than the Famous “Beer Can Lens”), but tremendously versatile Telephoto Lens lets you move from wide, sweeping effects to much closer details.
 Many Minolta Photographers referred to this lens as the “Secret Handshake Lens”, based on an urban legend that it was a co-designed by Minolta and Leica.
 This lens also works well for Close-Up Photography.
 On a Full Frame Sony a99 II Camera, this Minolta AF 28–135mm ƒ/4.0–4.5 is an excellent walk around lenses.
 Unlike most Minolta Lenses, this one has a larger ø72mm front element, with the focusing ring in the rear, which takes some getting used to.
 This is Meta’s favorite Walk Around Minolta AF Lens for Landscape Photography, plus it does good Close-Up Photography at 28mm.

-For Mobile Photography, this Constant Aperture ƒ/4.5, 100–200mm range Minolta AF Lens is an excellent choice.
+For iPhone Photography, this Constant Aperture ƒ/4.5, 100–200mm range Minolta AF Lens is an excellent choice.
 This Compact lens extends out when zooming in.
 Sharp Telephoto Lens.
 Cheaper and lighter alternative to the heavy 70–210mm ƒ/4.0 (Only 1/2 stop less), but without the Macro Mode.
 Great Minolta AF Telephoto Lens for Birding and Wildlife Photography.

 This Wide Angle Telephoto Minolta AF Lens has a Constant Aperture of ƒ/4.0 and is ideal for Waterfall Photography and Wide Angle Landscape Photography.
 This very compact Minolta AF Lens was Very Expensive in 1985 dollars.
 Very Hard to Find Today.